 There are many reasons to be concerned with commercial sunscreens (read this post: Is Sunscreen Healthy?).
 Some chose not to use it at all because of these concerns.
 Most of the time it is possible to get away without it but I find I still need some protection when we are out in the sun for long periods of time or in places where there is little or no shade.

-There are very few sunscreens that I trust and some of them are hard to find or very expensive so making my own is a great alternative.
+There are very few sunscreens that I trust and some of them are hard to find or very expensive so making my own homemade sunscreen recipe is a great alternative.
 We used this sunscreen last week when we were outside gardening all day and it worked great.
-If you are looking for an alternative to commercial sunscreens this is a great way to go.
+If you are looking for an alternative to commercial sunscreens this homemade sunscreen recipe is a great way to go.

 - 1/4 Cup Olive Oil

 - 1/4 Cup Almond Oil